NatiDeme/Cardano-Seminar/README.md

 # Show your support
 Give a ⭐️ if you like this project!

-Acknowledgments
+# Acknowledgment
-Original design idea by Cindy Shin in Behance.
+Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07)